ikotsov/MovieRama/README.md

 ## Possible Improvements

 - **Mutation Observer**: Exploring the Mutation Observer could be a potential benefit for simplifying dynamic DOM manipulations.
+- **Movies View**: Investigate if splitting the class into two classes,`MoviesView` and `MovieView` would make the code easier to reason about and to modify.